US marches ahead with its semiconductor plans, but India is lagging behind. Is it a cause of worry?

 The government of India announced its semiconductor scheme worth Rs 76,000 crore for attracting semiconductor and display fabs in the country on December 15, 2021.
 The government received three semiconductors fab and two display fab proposals in the first round that closed in February 2022.
 And following the industry concerns, the government modified the scheme in September this year to offer a flat 50 per cent incentive to approved fabs across the board.
 States were supposed to lure the applicants with another set of stimuli.
 As the government is yet to announce the applicants approved under the scheme, this delay in approval has created slight unrest amongst the applicants and has attracted criticism from some industry experts.

 However, industry veterans who have worked closely in the semiconductor space, have different opinions.
 “The US is giving 30 per cent incentive.
 India is giving 50 per cent from the central government, and state governments are putting in another 20 per cent.
 Forget about the state or centre, [in total] 70 per cent of the cost of the project is being taken care of by India.
 When you have 70 per cent responsibility, it takes time to take such decisions because they have to be very careful that they do not waste Indian government money.
-It's public money that they're taking care of,” explained Ajai Chowdhry, Co-Founder, HCL Technologies and a member of the Advisory Committee on India Semiconductor Mission.
+It's public money that they're taking care of,” explained Ajai Chowdhry, Chairman of Epic Foundation, Co-Founder, HCL Technologies and a member of the Advisory Committee on India Semiconductor Mission.

 Long-term Process